Verstappen Racing’s Mercedes-AMG tie-up is about building leverage, not borrowing stardust

 The RSR view

-This partnership matters because it reflects a broader shift in how serious GT programmes are being built.
+This partnership is significant because it reflects a broader shift in how serious GT programmes are developed.

 - Driver-led organisations are professionalising quickly